 Financial Commitment Required: $17 million

 Anticipated Opening: November 2021

 This one-of-a-kind lion habitat will be adjacent to a truly unique special events center, supported in part by a generous gift from Connie and Bob Lurie, for Zoo, private and corporate events.
-The focal point of the events center will be a wall of glass looking directly into the lions’ den, bringing guests right into the world of this majestic cat!
-The remarkable two-story events center will accommodate up to 500 guests for dining and provide a second-level, open-air reception space with a 360○ view of the entire Zoo, overlooking the lion pride – truly The Pride of the Desert!
+The focal point of the events center will be a 180 degree wall of glass looking directly into the lions’ den.
+The remarkable space will accommodate up to 500 guests for dining and provide an outstanding view of our pride of lions – truly The Pride of the Desert!

 Lion Status: Critically Endangered

 Naming Opportunities – Be Part of Our Story